Zur Vor-Weihnachtszeit bei den Klöstern im Klösterreich Straß im Straßertale (ots) - Um die ...

-- New filings record at the European Patent
+New record number of filings at the European Patent Office

 Countries of origin, technical fields